 - Automated reminders about expirations

-When it comes to FMCSA compliance, software is a massive improvement from classic file keeping methods.
+When it comes to FMCSA compliance, the software is a massive improvement from classic file keeping methods.

 DOT Compliance Software minimizes the need to have onsite employees in the office every day.
 This opens up the door to having remote employees assist with tedious processes that bog down employee job satisfaction and processing bottlenecks.